murtuzaalisurti/better/README.md

 ### 4. `ai-model-name` (Optional)

 Specify the name of the model you want to use to generate suggestions.
-Fallbacks to `gpt-4o-2024-08-06` for OpenAI, `claude-3-5-sonnet-20241022` for Anthropic, and `pixtral-12b-2409` for Mistral if not specified.
+Fallbacks to `gpt-4o-2024-08-06` for OpenAI, `claude-3-5-sonnet-20241022` for Anthropic, `pixtral-12b-2409` for Mistral, and `deepseek/deepseek-r1` for OpenRouter if not specified.
 Here's a list of supported models:

 For OpenAI: